- Width: 2,3 ''

-This strap is inspired by the famous cover of Pink Floyd's album "The dark side of the moon", but of course everything reminds us of the colour of the rainbow, the colour of the LGBT movement, of course everything It all depends on the colour of the glass you look through, and is our this is our tribute.
+This strap is inspired by the famous cover of Pink Floyd's album "The dark side of the moon", but of course everything reminds us of the colour of the rainbow, the color of the LGBT movement, of course everything, It all depends on the colour of the glass you look through, and this is our tribute.

-The spectrum of light continues through to the gatefold – an idea that Waters came up with.
-Added shortly afterwards, the gatefold design also includes a visual representation of the heartbeat sound used throughout the album, and the back of the album cover contains Thorgerson's suggestion of another prism recombining the spectrum of light, facilitating interesting layouts of the sleeve in record shops.
+The spectrum of light continues through to the gate fold – an idea that Waters came up with.
+Added shortly afterward, the gate fold design also includes a visual representation of the heartbeat sound used throughout the album, and the back of the album cover contains Thorgerson's suggestion of another prism recombining the spectrum of light, facilitating interesting layouts of the sleeve in record shops.